◊◊◊◊

 Mashed Cauliflower

-1 medium to large head cauliflower, florets cut off
+1 medium to large head cauliflower

-(optional—1 or 2 tablespoons only if needed for desired consistency)
+Half & half (optional—1 or 2 tablespoons only if needed for desired consistency)

 Salt and pepper to taste (according to size of cauliflower)